WelcomeJanet Leidy, M.Ac., L.Ac.Your Acupuncture TreatmentWhat is Acupuncture?Frequently Asked QuestionsInsuranceDirectionsPatient ResourcesContact Us

 7. Are There Side Effects to Acupuncture?

-When practiced by a licensed acupuncture professional, Acupuncture is generally safe and free of any side effects.
+When practiced by a licensed acupuncture professional, acupuncture is generally safe and free of any side effects.